ianrenton/github-readme-website/README.md

 - To run the application locally: `foreman start`
 - The list of remote markdown files to fetch is stored in `web.rb`.
 - The template file exists in `views/index.erb` and can be modified to your liking.
-- Redis is required to run.
-Provisioning RedisToGo on Heroku will make it work seamlessly, but if you want to run the app locally you will either need to run your own Redis instance (`apt-get install redis` etc.) or open `.env` and supply the URL for another Redis instance.